AljanScholtens/taiga-boilerplate/README.md

 ### Mobile-first

-By default Taiga Boilerplate is mobile-first, it means media query breakpoints go from small to big.
+By default Taiga Boilerplate is mobile-first, meaning media query breakpoints from small to big.
 Adjust the breakpoints or change to desktop-first in `/stylesheets/core/settings.scss`.

 ```
 // Media queries